Saturday 13 June, 2026

 The UK adds a low-cost anti-drone system to its Typhoon fighter jets

-At a "fraction of the price" of pricey missiles, the C-UAS system is the latest effort at the MoD to bring in faster and cheaper defence tech into the mix
+At a "fraction of the price" of pricier missiles, the C-UAS system is the latest MoD effort to bring in faster, cheaper defence tech into the mix

 Ingrid LundenbyIngrid Lunden